kamilburda/batcher/docs/sections/Customization.md

   When this procedure is added, the output folder is set to the folder displayed in the main dialog upon the plug-in startup.
 * *File extension*: File extension of the output image(s).
   This overrides the file extension in the main dialog.
+* *If a file exists*: If this is set to `Ask` (the default), the user is asked to choose how to handle existing files (replace, skip, rename, etc.).
+Setting this to a different value applies that mode to each file without asking the user (e.g. setting this to `Replace` will automatically replace all existing files with the same name).
 * *Perform export*: Whether to export each layer separately ("For each layer"), each top-level layer or layer group separately ("For each top-level layer or group"), or a single image containing all layers ("For the entire image at once").
   The latter two options provide multi-layer export.
 This allows exporting e.g. multipage PDFs or animated GIFs per top-level layer group and/or with additional custom procedures applied before the export.
 * *Image filename pattern*: Filename pattern available when a single image is exported (the "Entire image at once" option is selected).